 Will you be paying a social, affordable or intermediate rent when you exchange?

 If you are exchanging with a flexible Fixed Term or Assured Shorthold tenant whose rent is calculated on a different basis to your own, you may find that the rent that you will be paying for the new property is higher.
 You will want to check this position especially carefully if you are currently paying your rent at a social rent level and the Fixed Term Tenancy you intend to move to is an intermediate or affordable rented property.

-Have you considered what succession rights will be available to you if you exchange?
+What succession rights will be available to you?

 Aragon Housing Association’s Assured Non Shorthold Tenancy Agreements allow one succession to your husband, wife or civil partner (or those living with you as husband, wife or civil partner) provided that they were in occupation of your home as their only or principal home at the date of your death.
 Where one joint tenant dies, this will count as a succession.